Skip to Content

 Biscayne Bay, Miami at sunset

-But this time we stayed at the YVE Hotel in downtown Miami as we flew in late and wanted to hit the road early the next day.
+We’ve stayed at the YVE Hotel in downtown Miami as we flew in late and wanted to hit the road early the next day.
+Another time we stayed in Brickell, which is great for restaurants and shopping.

 YVE is located in a great spot if you’re heading off on a cruise from Miami too as it’s right there beside the Port of Miami and across the road from Bayside Marketplace which is heaving with restaurants, bars and shops.
 It was ideal for our one-night stopover.